inferadb/teapot/README.md

 ## Overview

-`ferment` provides a functional, declarative approach to building terminal user interfaces:
+`teapot` provides a functional, declarative approach to building terminal user interfaces:

 - **Model-Update-View** - Core architecture based on The Elm Architecture
 - **Composable Components** - Reusable widgets like spinners, inputs, and selectors